Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem

-We plan to use algorithm CC from Theorem~\ref{thm:centralcut} almost as a black-box, except for the three aspects of it stated below.
-Although they are not stated in Theorem~3.2.1 in~\cite{GroetschelLovaszSchrijverBook}, inspection of the proof and the definitions in the book shows that they hold: \begin{enumerate} \itemsep=0pt \item input to the algorithm is the triple given by~$\epsilon$, $n$ and~$R$, \item the rationals~$\epsilon$ and~$R$ are represented in binary, the natural~$n$ is represented in unary, \item the algorithm makes at least one oracle query, and the output is determined by the answer to the last oracle call in the following way: if this last call was $(y,\delta)$ and the answer was the pair $(b,s)$, then $\delta \leq \epsilon$ and the output vector~$x$ of CC is~$y$ itself whenever $b = 1$, and there exists a positive definite matrix~$A$ and a vector~$a$ so that~$K \subseteq E(A,a)$ and $\mathrm{vol}(E(A,a)) \leq \epsilon$ whenever~$b = 0$. \end{enumerate} The last point implies, in particular, that CC solves the weak feasibility problem for the given~$K$.
-However, note also that the theorem states a notably stronger claim than the existence of a polynomial-time oracle reduction from the weak feasibility problem for a class~$\mathscr{C}$ of sets to the not-so-weak separation problem for the same class~$\mathscr{C}$ of sets: indeed, CC solves the feasibility problem for $K$ by making oracle calls to the separation problem for \emph{the same}~$K$.
+We plan to use the algorithm $\CC$ from Theorem~\ref{thm:centralcut} almost as a black box, except for the four aspects of it listed below.
+Although they are not stated in Theorem~3.2.1 in~\cite{GroetschelLovaszSchrijverBook}, inspection of the proof and the definitions in the book shows that they hold: \begin{enumerate} \itemsep=0pt \item the input to the algorithm is the triple given by~$\epsilon$,~$n$ and~$R$, \item the rational numbers~$\epsilon$ and~$R$ are represented in binary, \item the natural number~$n$ is represented in unary (i.e., $2^n$ is given in binary), \item the algorithm makes at least one oracle query, and the output is determined by the answer to the last oracle call in the following way: if this last call was~$(y,\delta)$ and the answer was the pair~$(b,s)$, then~$\delta \leq \epsilon$ and the output vector~$x$ of $\CC$ is~$y$ itself whenever~$b = 1$, and there exists a positive definite matrix~$A$ and a vector~$a$ so that~$K \subseteq E(A,a)$ and~$\mathrm{vol}(E(A,a)) \leq \epsilon$ whenever~$b = 0$. \end{enumerate} The last point implies, in particular, that $\CC$ solves the weak feasibility problem for the given~$K$.
+However, note also that the theorem states a notably stronger claim than the existence of a polynomial-time oracle reduction from the weak feasibility problem for a class~$\mathscr{C}$ of sets to the not-so-weak separation problem for the same class~$\mathscr{C}$ of sets: indeed,~$\CC$ solves the feasibility problem for~$K$ by making oracle calls to the separation problem for \emph{the same}~$K$.